ucbepic/docetl/docs/concepts/optimization.md

     - Will a single LLM call suffice for your task?
     - Do you need to decompose your task or data further for better results?

-To address these questions and improve your pipeline's performance, docetl provides a powerful optimization feature.
+To address these questions and improve your pipeline's performance, DocETL provides a powerful optimization feature.

-## The docetl Optimizer
+## The DocETL Optimizer

-The docetl optimizer is designed to decompose operators (and sequences of operators) into their own subpipelines, potentially leading to higher accuracy.
+The DocETL optimizer is designed to decompose operators (and sequences of operators) into their own subpipelines, potentially leading to higher accuracy.

 !!! example